 Where to find Union Federal alternatives

 The Union Federal student loan has competitive features, but it’s not your only option.
-If you’re looking to finance your college costs, make sure you shop around.
+If you’re looking to finance your college costs, make sure you shop around and consider other student loan companies.
 Rates and terms can vary widely, and shopping around can ensure you get the best deal possible.